theory/jsontree/README.md

 Usage
 -----

+On load, the form will be filled with sample JSON and 2-4 randomly-selected example queries.
+Hit the "Run Query" button to see the values the queries select from the JSON appear in the "Query Output" field.

-Write one or more JSONPath queries in the input field, one per line, and hit the "Run Query" button to select the subset of the JSON in the "JSON Input" field.
-The results will appear in the "Query Output" field.
+To try your own, paste the JSON to query into the "JSON" field and input the one or more JSONPath queries in the input field, one per line, and hit the "Run Query" button.

 That's it.

 Read on for details and additional features.

+### Docs

+The two buttons in the top-right corner provide documentation and links.

+*   Hit the button with the circled question mark in the top right corner to reveal a table summarizing the JSONPath syntax.

+*   Hit the button with the circled i for information about the JSONTree playground.

 ### Options